digiscot/digiscot-website/pages/onedigital.md

 <strong>Stream Two:</strong>
 With the help of an ‘anchor’ organisation we will identify staff/volunteers with good digital skills from 10 different organisations in each local authority area.
-These participants will be supported through face-to-face and online training, to pass their skills on to the people they are already working with.
-These participants will also join the ‘Digital Champions’ network and receive support to help their organisation pass on basic digital skills to their end users.
+These participants will be supported through face-to-face and online training, to then pass their skills on to the people they are already working with.
+These participants will also join the ‘Digital Champion’ network and receive support to help their organisation pass on basic digital skills to their end users.

 For example, an employment support worker might decide to routinely support clients to set up a LinkedIn profile.